WUMUXIAN/spark-mesos-docker/README.md

 # Intro
-This project aims to help with the following things:
+This project aims to help you setting up a development environment for Spark running on top of mesos with only a few commands.
+It brings you the following things:
 - Fire up a full minimum mesos cluster containing 1 zookeeper, 1 master and 1 slave, with Marathon and Chronos running.
 - Run a jupyter notebook server with spark 1.6.0 and mesos 0.28.0 installed.
-- Develop spark codes using jupyter and run directly with the Mesos cluster.
+- Run spark codes written in jupyter directly with the Mesos cluster.

 **Note: Everything runs on docker and for now it only runs on a single machine with docker-machine and virtualbox installed.**